-An economics minor is comprised of 24 credit hours of course work, including the following:
+An economics Minor is comprised of 24 credit hours of course work, including the following:

 ECN 201: Microeconomic Principles 3 hours

 ECN 202: Macroeconomic Principles 3 hours

-ECN 301: Intermediate Microeconomic Theory .
-3 hours
+ECN 301: Intermediate Microeconomic Theory 3 hours

-ECN 302: Intermediate Macroeconomic Theory.
-3 hours
+ECN 302: Intermediate Macroeconomic Theory3 hours

-ECN 321: Money and Financial Institutions 3 hours
+ECN 321: Money and Financial Institutions3 hours

 ECN 322: International Trade 3 hours

-FCN 326: Labor Economics 3 hours
+Three additional hours in the department

-Three additional hours in the department with the approval of the adviser 3 hours
+with the approval of the adviser

-Total Hours for the Economics Minor 24 hours
+Total Hours for the Economics Minor .....24 hours

-Students who major or minor in economics should complete their GEP math requirement during their freshman year.
+Students who major or Minor in economics should complete their GEP math requirement during their freshman year.
 It is recommended that MTH 108 be chosen to fulfill this requirement.
 Students are also encouraged to take HPE 126: Beginning Golf as their GEP activity course requirement.